dazacher/README-Generator/README.md

 ### Contributing

-Contributing: Contributions are welcome as long as the MIT license rules are followed.
+Contributing: None

 ### Tests

-Tests: No tests for this application.
+Tests: No tests required for this app.

 ### Picture